-Object/relational mapping is the Vietnam of Computer Science. – T. Neward (The Vietnam of Computer Science, June 6, 2006; see also Object-Relational Mapping is the Vietnam of Computer Science, J. Atwood, June 26, 2006)
+Object/relational mapping is the Vietnam of Computer Science. – T. Neward (The Vietnam of Computer Science, June 6, 2006; for an archive link and commentary, see: Object-Relational Mapping is the Vietnam of Computer Science, J. Atwood, June 26, 2006)

 I am getting frustrated by the number of people calling any HTTP-based interface a REST API.
 Today’s example is the SocialSite REST API.
 That is RPC.
 It screams RPC.
 There is so much coupling on display that it should be given an X rating. – R.T.
 Fielding, Untangled, 2010.